-The Institute is an exciting initiative both in Christchurch and nationally for adult writers who have begun taking their writing seriously and want to be guided and extended.
+Since 2007, the Hagley Writers’ Institute has offered a challenging and stimulating programme for adult learners in Ōtautahi who have begun taking their creative writing seriously and want to be guided and extended.

 At the conclusion of the course, folios will be appraised by tutors for the Hagley Writers’ Institute Certificate and endorsed at either ‘attainment’ or ‘cum laude’ (distinction) level.
-Students may also elect to have their work assessed for the Level 4 English writing standard on the National Qualifications Framework.
-A single award will also be made to acknowledge writing excellence.
+There is also a half-portfolio option.
+The Margaret Mahy Award will be given to a single portfolio to acknowledge writing excellence.

-Classes are designed to fit in with writers’ busy schedules and are held on Saturday mornings from 9.30-12.30 for 20 weeks spread throughout the first three terms – 7 weeks in Terms 1 and 2, and 6 weeks in Term 3.
-Students accepted into the institute are expected to make a significant commitment to their writing of at least 20 hours per week over the year in addition to the Saturday morning classes.
+Classes are designed to fit in with writers’ busy schedules and are held on Saturday mornings from 9.30-12.30 for 20 weeks spread throughout the first three terms..
+Students accepted into the Institute are expected to make a significant commitment to their writing of at least 20 hours per week over the year in addition to the Saturday morning classes.

 Fees and Enrolment

-The full fee of $1500 is payable on acceptance of enrolment.
+For this course, there is an Enrolment fee of $100 and Course fees of $1400 which are payable on acceptance of enrolment.
 Entry to the course is competitive.
 Successful students are expected to make a serious commitment to their writing.

-Applications for the course close in late October.
-Those shortlisted are interviewed and all applicants are informed of the outcome by late November/early December.
+Applications for the course open in late October/early November.
+Those shortlisted are interviewed and all applicants are informed of the outcome by December.

 P O Box 3084 Christchurch